Pakillo/template/README.md

 <https://usethis.r-lib.org/articles/articles/usethis-setup.html>.

-There are other options you could choose, like setting up `testthat` or continuous integration (Travis-CI, GitHub actions…).
+There are other options you could choose, like setting up `testthat` or continuous integration (Travis-CI, GitHub Actions…).
+Or skip R package structure altogether.
 See `?new_project` for all options.

 ### Developing the project